-HLB is an active member of the Forum of Firms, an association of international networks of accounting firms that perform transnational audits.
+HLB is an active member of the Forum of Firms, an independent association of international networks of firms that have transnational audit appointments or are interested in accepting such appointments.
 We fully support the Forum's objective to promote consistent and high-quality standards of financial reporting and auditing practices internationally, and to support convergence of national audit and standards with the International Standards on Auditing.

-The Forum of Firms and IFAC (International Federation of Accountants) are affiliated organisations with mutual recognition within one another's Constitution.
-The Transnational Auditors Committee is the executive arm of the Forum of Firms and a committee of IFAC and, therefore, provides the official linkage between the Forum of Firms and IFAC.
+The Forum of Firms and IFAC (International Federation of Accountants) are affiliated with mutual recognition within one another's Constitution.
+The Transnational Auditors Committee is the executive arm of the Forum of Firms and a committee of IFAC and, therefore, provides the official linkage between the Forum of Firms & IFAC.

-HLB Technical Director, Bettina Cassegrain, represents HLB on the Transnational Auditors Committee where she has a voting seat, and on the Agenda Committee of the Forum of Firms.
+HLB Global Director of Professional Standards and Sustainability Assurance Bettina Cassegrain, represents HLB on the Transnational Auditors Committee where she has a voting seat, and on the Agenda Committee of the Forum of Firms.
 HLB's audit specialists regularly participate in expert panels organised by the Forum of Firms and IFAC to represent the mid-tier view.